 If you would like to comment on these trees or pictures, you can send me an e-mail at this address: email@example.com

 Historical pictures of trees and vegetation

-Reproduced here are 40 pictures showing trees or vegetation.
-Most were published in R. Powell & J. Emberson, An Old Look at Trees (Perth: Campaign to Save Native Forests, 1978, reprinted 1986).
+Reproduced here are more than 70 pictures showing trees or vegetation.
+Many were published in R. Powell & J. Emberson, An Old Look at Trees (Perth: Campaign to Save Native Forests, 1978, reprinted 1986).
 The pictures are arranged in the same four groups as in that book:

 • timber forests of the South-West: jarrah, karri, tingle and tuart;

 Each picture has a numbered heading and a caption.
 The captions are similar to those in the book, using much of the same wording.
 They are in three sections: